Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

 Two sentences, no wasted words.
-Front-loaded with the core purpose, then enumeration of parameter options.
-Efficient and scannable.
+The first sentence states the purpose, the second lists parameter values.
+Efficient and front-loaded.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.